vgperson/CommunityCenterHelper/README.md

 # CommunityCenterHelper
-A mod for **Stardew Valley** that adds suggestions when hovering over required items for bundles.
+A mod for **Stardew Valley** that adds suggestions when hovering over required items for bundles, or items in the Collections tab.

 ## Description